thepshay/lol-champ-stats/README.md

 This notebook is an analysis of the stat distributions of all of the champions in the game.

 The data is webscraped from the [LOL wiki](https://leagueoflegends.fandom.com/wiki/League_of_Legends_Wiki) using the library [beautiful soup](https://beautiful-soup-4.readthedocs.io/en/latest/#).
+The link to the webscraper can be found [here](https://github.com/thepshay/lol-champ-stats/blob/main/Web%20Scraping%20.ipynb).

 It is patch 12.3 at the time of writing this, currently with 158 champions in the game and the last released champion is Zeri.